moledoc/moledoc/acme/README.md

 I highly recommend watching this [tour of acme](https://research.swtch.com/acme) to get started.
 To get more details about the editor, I recommend checking out links in the [Resources](#Resources) section or rest of this doc.

+I'm maintaining a fork of plan9port (mainly for acme), where I've added some 'modern developer' friendly features.

 ## Appeal

 * simple, yet powerful interface